 This is a big year for us.
 For the first time ever, both Stella (6) and Hazel (5) are in school full time.
-That means an even crazier morning routine with two snacks and lunches to pack and water bottles to fill before we can get out the door.
-It only took about a week of chaotic scrambling at 6:30am to realize something had to change and mommy needed help.
+That means an even crazier morning routine with snacks and lunches to pack before we head out the door.
+It only took about a week of chaotic scrambling at 6:30am to realize something had to change.
 Introducing the school lunch station!

 How to Create a School Lunch Station

 1. Pick a Lower Cabinet

 I realized one of the biggest barriers to having the girls help make their own lunch and snacks was that most of the food they needed was out of reach – either high up in the pantry or the refrigerator.
 The rest of their lunch box containers and cups were scattered across several cabinets.
 I decided to clear out this cabinet that previously held a hodgepodge of things (it was a good opportunity to purge and rearrange items to places where it made more sense to store them!).
 Having a dedicated space was a huge step towards making lunches easier (and more fun) for my kids.

 Previously I had the lunch boxes at the bottom of the pantry, the water bottles in an upper cabinet, and the storage containers in another cabinet.
 Having them all on one shelf makes it SO much easier to find what we need.
 To help corral them, I used some colorful plastic bins – here are some similar storage bins to the ones I used.
 I also used these for my homework station – if you haven’t seen that be sure to check it out!
 I find that the bins help keep everything from toppling over and becoming a jumbled mess on the shelves.
 The girls can just pull out a bin and get what they need.

 3. Add Snacks to the School Lunch Station